 Until a youth reaches the age of 18, they are considered a juvenile and are protected under Child Rights Laws in Canada.
 This includes that they cannot be named if they are convicted of an offense.
 They are also guaranteed to be presumed innocent, be heard, and have a fair trail before they are convicted.
 However, if found guilty they are not charged under the Criminal Code of Canada but under the Youth Justice Court for 12 – 17 years of age, and under 12, children are not deemed to be criminally responsible and consequences are decided by the Child and Family Services Act.

 All teenagers between 12 – 17 years old are still considered children and are protected in Canada.
 They are allowed more responsibilities and freedoms, such as getting a job or learning to drive, however, they are still considered not able to fully take care of themselves.
 Therefore, until they reach 18, they are truly still just kids leaning how life works.
 That doesn’t mean that you must hold their hand till they are 17, but as the get older and mature, you slowly let go and guide them.
+Depending on their level of maturity they can watch over or babysit and care for babies, maybe test them out with reborn dolls.
 That way when they do reach 18, they can become an independent adult who is able to take care of themselves.
 Unfortunately, they don’t just magically wake up on their 18th birthday able to be an adult, they grow into it through the guidance of the adults in their life.

 If your kids are young, they can still start to learn responsibilities.
 You can do that by getting them to do age appropriate chores around the house.
 This helps foster independence, gives them the feeling of accomplishment and that they are needed within the family.
 It also helps them to build character and lessen feelings of entitlement that most children seem to express.
 Chores help children grow into productive members of society.